In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-The following painting not only shows an influence by Manet, but it closely resembles Manet’s Le Fifre, as if the two paintings are a set.
-Gonzalès’ is more three-dimensional than her mentor’s own painting, however.
+The following painting not only shows an influence by Manet, but it closely resembles Manet’s Le Fifre, it is as if the two paintings were a set.
+However, Gonzalès’ work is more three-dimensional than her mentor’s painting.
 At 21, this painting was one of her first accepted pieces to the 1870s Salon.
-But even then, despite her natural talent, critics did not take her seriously.
+But even then, despite her natural talent, the critics did not take her seriously.

-Sadly, in 1883 she passed away after giving birth to her only son with the French engraver, Henri Guérard.
-She left behind roughly 124 oil paintings and pastels which are in both private collections as well as a number of art museums across the world.
+Sadly, in 1883 she passed away after giving birth to the only son she had with the French engraver, Henri Guérard.
+She left behind roughly 124 oil paintings and pastels which are both in private collections as well as a number of art museums across the world.

-Though she never achieved the ‘celebrity status’ of her colleagues and passed away much too young, Gonzalès’ work is worth a look if you are wanting to learn more about female artists in art history; along with how their their audiences and colleagues perceived them.
+Though she never achieved the “celebrity status” of her colleagues and passed away much too young, Gonzalès’ work is worth a look if you are wanting to learn more about female artists in art history; along with how their audiences and colleagues perceived them.